 Get Inspired / Australasia / Australia / Sydney Top bars trending in Sydney right now Share on email Print this article Share on Facebook Get Inspired / Australasia / Australia / Sydney Top bars trending in Sydney right now story by: Anna Sarjeant From the daring to the raring, there are a number of cool Sydney bars to get you through the night (or day for that matter).
 Here are our top four picks for great tipples in niche places… 1.
 A small bar with a big personality Shady Pines Saloon - 256 Crown Street, Darlinghurst It’s a little hidden but a lot of fun.
 Don’t be disheartened by the slightly shabby exterior of Darlinghurst’s cute and quirky Shady Pines Saloon.
 Topping the charts on Sydney’s small bar scene, this saloon style bar may be adorned in mounted fish heads and taxidermy straight outta the Wild, Wild West, but it’s far from gimmicky.
 Pull up a pew and share your life story with the bartender, while nursing a whiskey on the rocks and resisting the urge to dance – it’s that kind of bar.
 Come for the bourbon, the wild nights and odd collectables.
 You won’t leave disappointed, actually you just won’t leave.
 2. Rooftop bars needn’t be glitzy to be great Glenmore Hotel - 96 Cumberland Street, The Rocks Unassuming from the outside, a flitting backpacker vibe as you enter and a glorious rooftop terrace to lift your spirits and shroud you in sun, the Glenmore Hotel offers unbelievable harbour views as well as wallet-friendly bevvies and a decent plate of fish and chips.
 Ditching glitz and glamour in favour of happy punters and comfortable surroundings, this welcoming watering hole boasts 180-degree harbour views and a loud, wonderfully Aussie atmosphere.
 It may enjoy an address just off The Rocks, but it attracts an equal amount of locals as it does tourists.
 3. The basement bar you’ll want to keep a secret The Baxter Inn - 152-156 Clarence Street, CBD A not-so-distant cousin of Shady Pines, The Baxter Inn is another good looking bijou bar owned by drinking duo, Anton Forte and Jason Scott.
 Hidden in a forgettable alleyway off Clarence Street, behind a tatty door and a few rogue vagabonds, this neat little find is home to a low lit interior and a solid wall of liquor.
 Boasting 360 premium whiskeys, the sheer variety (and obscurities) of this spirit collection is a sight to behold.
 Looking for the exact whiskey your great aunt drank while lolling on her porch-rocker somewhere in deep Louisiana?
 Yup, they'll have it.
 For sure.
 Plus the handsome bartenders will fetch it for you, via a rolling library style ladder.
 Quite the experience, the address might be forgettable, but Baxter Inn always leaves a lasting impression.
 4. Weekend wind-downs, should be wine-downs The Wine Library - 18 Oxford Street, Woollahra Possibly the best library experience you’ll ever have, and definitely the loudest, The Wine Library is a must-do for any wine aficionado.
 Packed to the rafters with an extensive collection of grape varieties, many have travelled a lot further than the Hunter Valley, or even New Zealand for that matter.
 Throw in something gutsy from France and a robust little number from the Mendoza and you suddenly have a whole new bag of wine flavours to party with.
 After a shopping spree in and around Paddington, pop in here for a few hours of relaxation, idle chat and lazy laughs; the bartenders know the exact bottle to complement your laid back afternoon.
 Can't get enough of Sydney's unique watering holes?
 Take a journey through the city's emerging small bar scene, or if you like an epic backdrop to complement your experience, enjoy a Sydney Harbour Sunset Dinner Cruise which includes a three course meal and refreshments.
 Click here for all our bar and dining tours.
 Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Why Sydney’s a fine city for dining Read more Add or remove from Wishlist The HOT guide to Australia with Princess Cruises Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Recharging in New South Wales Read more Add or remove from Wishlist 5 of Sydney's best markets Read more Done this?
 Tell your friends about it.